 Prior to 2016, the collaboration involved Regional Training Providers General Practice Training-Valley to Coast, General Practice Training Tasmania, the Victorian Metropolitan Alliance, Adelaide to Outback General Practice Training and Tropical Medicine Training.

-Since 2016 the collaborating training organizations have been GP Synergy, Eastern Victoria General Practice Training and General Practice Training Tasmania.
+Since 2016 the collaborating training organisations have been GP Synergy, Eastern Victoria General Practice Training and General Practice Training Tasmania.

-The project has been supported by the Australian Government Department of Health through the participating regional training providers prior to 2016 between 2016 and 2019 by a Department of Health research grant.
+The project has been supported by the Australian Government Department of Health through the participating regional training providers prior to 2016, and between 2016 and 2019 by a Department of Health research grant.
 Since 2019 it has been supported by the Australian Government Department of Health through GP Synergy which has been the lead Regional Training Organisation.